Coalfire-CF/terraform-aws-securitycore/README.md

 - KMS keys for DynamoDB and S3
 - IAM roles for above resources

-## Code Updates

 ## Deployment Steps

 This module can be called as outlined below.

-- Change directories to the `reponame` directory.
+- Change directories to the `terraform-aws-securitycore` directory.
-- From the `terraform/aws/security-core` directory run `terraform init`.
+- From the `terraform-aws-security-core` directory run `terraform init`.
 - Run `terraform plan` to review the resources being created.
 - If everything looks correct in the plan output, run `terraform apply`.